 \subsection{Commutative Squares}

-We now generalize Drazin's observation that the Drazin inverse of an endomorphism commutes with everything with which the endomorphism commutes \cite{drazin2013commuting}.
-Here we generalize this statement to show that the same idea applies more generally to commutative squares:
+Drazin observed that the Drazin inverse of an endomorphism commutes with everything with which that endomorphism commutes \cite{drazin2013commuting}.
+Here we generalize this observation and show that the idea applies to commutative squares:

-\begin{proposition} In a category $\mathbb{X}$, let $x: A \to A$ and $y: B \to B$ be Drazin.
-If the diagram on the left commutes, then the diagram on the right commutes:
+\begin{proposition} Let $x: A \to A$ and $y: B \to B$ be Drazin.
+If the square on the left commutes, then the square on the right commutes:

 \end{proposition}